matronator/MTRGen/README.md

 If you get this error when trying to install:

 ```
-matronator/generator dev-master requires composer-runtime-api ^2.2 -> found composer-runtime-api[2.1.0] but it does not match the constraint.
+matronator/mtrgen v1.0.0 requires composer-runtime-api ^2.2 -> found composer-runtime-api[2.1.0] but it does not match the constraint.
 ```

 Run this command to update composer to the latest version: